 Hitting the Gym:

 As an absolute beginner it can be a bit intimidating to start going to the gym.
-Everybody there seems to know what they are doing and you may imagine they will laugh at you when you obviously don’t know what you are doing or simply because you lift such small amounts of weight.
+Everybody there seems to know what they are doing and you may imagine they will laugh at you if you obviously don’t know what you are doing or simply because you lift such small amounts of weight.
 Don’t let your ego get in the way!
 They were beginners at one point too.

 Of course, you should check with a physician before starting your fitness program just to make sure you don’t have any conditions that would make it dangerous for you to engage in physical activities.
 Anyway, if you are truly out of shape, don’t be ashamed by the fact that you may need to work on your level of general physical preparedness (GPP) before you incorporate weights into your gym visits.